-While the stairs of the "standard route" are a marvel of engineering, blasted as they are right into the Sierra Nevada granite, this little stroll itself is not worthy objective of Mountain Project technical climbers.
+While the stairs of the "standard route" are a marvel of engineering, blasted as they are right into the Sierra Nevada granite, this little stroll itself is not a worthy objective for technical climbers of Mountain Project.
 What is worthy is the rock's 1000-foot+ sheer walls, boasting a myriad of climbing routes upon its flanks, mostly free climbs with some aid routes interspersed.
 Surprisingly, there is little information on the internet, compared to the more popular climbs of Yosemite.
 However, if you're a climber that is more keen to less populated lines, Moro Rock will not disappoint the avid adventurist.

 Classic Climbing Routes at Moro Rock (SEKI)

 All Photos Within Moro Rock (SEKI)Most Popular · Newest · Random